-The House companion, HB857 by Representative Willhite has yet to be placed on the agenda at its first of three committee stops the Oversight, Transparency & Public Management Subcommittee.
-This issue appeared to be dead for this session, until the House introduced a State Affairs Committee bill 7129.
+The House companion, HB857 by Representative Willhite was stuck in its first of three committee stops, the Oversight, Transparency & Public Management Subcommittee.
+This issue appeared to be dead for this session, until the House introduced a State Affairs Committee bill, HB7129.
 This bill is identical to the Senate bill and was given only one committee stop, the State Affairs committee.
-The bill passed that committee this week and will be up next on the floor on April 23rd.
+The bill was replaced with the Senate version and is headed to the Governor.

 2. JOINT UNDERWRITING ASSOCIATION SB537/HB264

 HB537 by Representative Gregory passed its first of three committees on February 20th and will be up next in House Government Operations & Technology Appropriations Subcommittee.
 The bill authorizes the Florida Workers' Compensation Joint Underwriting Association, Inc. (FWCJUA) to retain unclaimed dividends or premium refunds rather than report and deliver the funds to DFS as unclaimed property, subject to the following conditions:

 - Within 12 months of the failure of a dividend or premium refund to be disbursed to a former insured, FWCJUA must:

 - Conduct a diligent search to locate the former insured;

 - Notify the agent on the policy; and